Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Introduction

 The study of fluid flow of complex media is relevant to a wide range of processes and applications.
 For example, for negligible Reynolds numbers, the presence of a small concentration of polymers can be sufficient to generate ``elastic turbulence''~\cite{groisman2000elastic}.
 In microhydrodynamics, the elastic stresses induced by the presence of the polymers in suitably chosen geometries can lead to flow focusing~\cite{leshansky2007tunable, derzsi2013flow}, which allows for the trapping of particles at predictable stagnation points.

 Analytic approaches to solving the Stokes equations that describe microhydrodynamic flow are sometimes possible~\cite{kim2013microhydrodynamics}.
-However, nowadays for both Newtonian fluids and non-Newtonian fluids, progress is more commonly made using numerical methods.
+However, nowadays progress is more commonly made using numerical methods.
 Over the past half a century, a wide variety of algorithms and numerical approaches have been proposed to solve (micro)hydrodynamic problems, including: lattice Boltzmann (LB)~\cite{dunweg2009lattice, kruger2017lattice}, multi-particle collision dynamics (MPCD)~\cite{kapral2008multiparticle, gompper2009multi}, dissipative particle dynamics (DPD)~\cite{groot1997dissipative, espanol2017perspective}, spectral methods~\cite{hussaini1987spectral, canuto2007spectral}, the boundary-element method (BEM)~\cite{youngren1975stokes, pozrikidis1992boundary, brebbia2012boundary}, finite-element (FE) and -volume (FV) descriptions~\cite{dick2009introduction, jasak2020practical}, smoothed particle hydrodynamics (SPH)~\cite{monaghan1992smoothed, monaghan2005smoothed, monaghan2012smoothed}, and others~\cite{rostami2016kernel, furukawa2018physical, guan2018rpyfmm}.
-Each has a range of application, where it is best suited and there can be significant overlaps in these ranges.
+Each has a range of application, where it is well-suited to describe flow and there can be significant overlaps in these ranges.